Home > Storage + Organization > Sewing Room > Table Top Sewing Caddy

 There are so many things that make sewing great.
 A lot of those “things” are the fantastic notions and tools that make our project construction fast, easy, and fun.
-But there are so many… everywhere… all over my work space.
+But there are so many things… everywhere… all over my work space.
 Time for a bit of sewing room tidying up with our Multi-Pocket Table Top Sewing Caddy.

 This rectangular sewing caddy has TEN pockets plus a unique ruler sleeve along the back to stash your favorite measuring tools.
 The caddy is interfaced to be stable but not completely rigid.
-We wanted it to be lightweight and a bit flexible so it would be easy to move around and to allow the various pockets to easily accommodate whatever you need to store.
+We wanted it to be lightweight and a bit flexible so it would be easy to move around and to allow the various pockets to expand in order to more easily accommodate whatever you need to store.
 In addition, the more pliable panels make it much easier to assemble everything and apply the binding.

 If you’re hesitant to tackle a three-dimensional project – don’t be!
 We’ve done all the hard work for you.
-There’s a free PDF pattern bundle for all the main pieces so you can be confident those pretty bottom curves will align perfectly.
+There’s a free PDF pattern bundle to download with all the main pieces so you can be confident those pretty bottom curves will align perfectly.

 The front and back panels with their pockets are put together as flat pieces, making all the steps straightforward.
 You’ll then make the long side/bottom panel that will wrap the front and back, extending above the caddy on either side to create the fold-over pocket flaps.
 The seam allowance is formed on the exterior and bound all around.

 All the main panels are quilted so there’s no shifting of layers.
 We love the look of evenly spaced, straight line quilting.
 It adds just the right bit of texture and interest.
 If you keep your interior fabric as a solid as we did, the quilting is especially impressive on the inside.

-Our exterior fabric and binding are two cuts from our own Sew4Home secret stash: the Tabby Road collection by Tula Pink for FreeSpirit Fabrics.
+Our original exterior fabric and binding are two cuts from our own S4H secret stash: the Tabby Road collection by Tula Pink for FreeSpirit Fabrics.

 Sewing Tools You Need